 Interest in the Far East has long been a part of founder Ren Brown’s life.
 A third generation Japanophile, he lived in Tokyo as a child, and has made numerous trips ever since.
 His first exhibit of contemporary Japanese prints was held while a college student in Swarthmore, Pennsylvania, in the mid 1960′s.
 In 1980 Ren established Anshin Art as a part-time business located in Berkeley and devoted exclusively to Japanese prints.
 When his former partner decided she no longer had time to devote to the project, Robert DeVee joined Ren Brown, and the idea of a full-time gallery along the Sonoma Coast began to gel.
 Since establishing this gallery Ren has given talks at the Asian Art Museum in San Francisco, and offered instruction to various art and civic groups as well as college classes about the contemporary print movement in Japan.
 He continues to make frequent trips to Japan to discover new artists.

 ABOUT ROBERT DeVEE

 The gallery could not operate without our loyal assistants.
-The four women: Julie Allen, Khysie Horn, Yvonne Pegoraro and Hideko Oga each offer significant contributions.
+The three women: Julie Allen, Khysie Horn and Yvonne Pegoraro each offer significant contributions.
 Julie has long been involved in the Bay Area art world–working at several prominent galleries and having her own local PBS TV show Art Scan interviewing artists and highlighting galleries in Sonoma County.
-Khysie owned an art gallery from many years in Sonoma County and provides knowledge, experience and has a special interest in ceramics.
+Khysie owned an art gallery for many years in Sonoma County and provides knowledge, experience and has a special interest in ceramics.
 Yvonne is an artist, managed a gallery for several years and has an extensive background in computer support.
-Hideko brings her knowledge of the Japanese culture and language to help round out the gallery staff.